 In free zones, the most common type of residence visa is available through an employment contract with a free zone company.
 This type of UAE residence visa is valid for up to 3 years.

-Entrepreneurs aiming for their own company in Dubai can attain residence through an employment visa or investor visa.
+Entrepreneurs aiming for their registering a company in Dubai can attain residence through an employment visa or investor visa.
 Investor visa is also valid for 3 years.
 The holders of both employment and investor visa are also allowed to apply for dependents’ residence visa.

-Following are important steps that must be followed to obtain Dubai free zone visa.
+Following are important steps that must be followed to obtain a Dubai free zone visa.

 In this process, the applicant will need to deposit mandatory registration fee and refundable security.
 The online registration of your company can be done by your free zone agent.

 After completing registration for E-channel, the next step is to apply for entry permit or employment visa.
 Entry permits are issued within 15 days after submission of application and are valid for 6 months.
 You can take this visa within 7 days after paying an additional fee of AED 1,000.
 After applying for an entry permit, it is necessary to remain in UAE before completion of the process.
 Otherwise, it can create issues that may result in delaying of the process.

 Status adjustment or status change is the next process after obtaining an entry permit.
 It is directly related to the previous segment as it is necessary to activate the entry permit.
 There are three different ways through which you can accomplish this procedure.

 If you are in Dubai or UAE, you can use the in-country process.
 This is the simplest method that will merely take 3 to 5 days.
 You just have to submit your passport to immigration department and they will stamp and activate your visa in the given time.